xLAva/JediAcademyLinux/README.md

 Be sure to mark "jasphmd" as executable and start the game with it.

-## Changes and new Features for the Oculus Rift:
+##### Oculus Rift:

-* Free look during in-game cut scenes
-* Removed all forced camera rotations and a lot of camera movements
-* Improved game controller support (SDL2 Xbox Controller layout)
-* Auto detection of the Rift display position
-* Enabled first person lightsaber mode as default
-* Resized UI rendering
+The Oculus Runtime 0.5 is needed to run the game in VR mode.

 ## Build the game

-This time around I used cmake instead of Code::Blocks.
-It is configured to work on Linux and Windows.
 If you want to build the code yourself, just follow the instructions in Build.md.

 ## More information